mwlng/awsdig/README.md

 * autoscaling
 * cloudformation
 * ec2-instances
+* ecr
 * ecs
 * emr
 * glue
 * iam
 * route53

-You can download the source code from https://github.com/mwlng/awsdig-plugins
+You can download plugins' source code from https://github.com/mwlng/awsdig-plugins

 All plugins should have 'plugin' file extension, and should be put inside cloud provider folder(ie: aws) which is under plugings directory.